sebsjames/maths/docs/ref/vvec.md

 void arange (const Sy start, const Sy2 stop, const Sy2 increment);
 ```

-Python Numpy-like functions to fill the `morph::vvec` with sequences
+Python Numpy-like functions to fill the `sm::vvec` with sequences
 of numbers.  `linspace` fills the `vvec` with `num` values in a
 sequence from `start` to `stop`.
 If `num` is 0, then the vvec's size
 is not changed and it is filled with an evenly spaced sequence of